Why You Shouldn’t Require Your Children to Always Read at Their Highest Level (52)

 Ernest Hemingway’s The Old Man and the Sea is about a fourth-grade reading level.
-It’s sophisticated and thought-provoking, yet I doubt many fourth-graders would want to read it.
-Yet, they would be capable.
+It’s sophisticated and thought-provoking, and I doubt many fourth-graders would want to read it.
+But they would be able to.

 Surprisingly, Leo Tolstoy is a lower reading level than you’d guess.
-War and Peace is long, yet it is only between an 8th and 9th-grade reading level.
+War and Peace is long, but it is only between an 8th and 9th grade reading level.

 As I’ve mentioned before, the brain builds fluency by laying down myelin, but the only way to lay down myelin is with fluency.
-Let your children read at a comfortable level since these more accessible texts are helping them to increase their fluency.
-It isn’t necessary to always push them to read at the edges of their ability.
+Let your children read at a comfortable level.
+Don’t always push them to read at the edges of their ability.

-Pushing children ahead is a common temptation.
+But pushing children ahead is a real temptation.
 The New York Times article “Picture Books No Longer a Staple for Children,” included this quote.